Should Mongolia Follow Nordic Model?

-This week Prime Minister Ukhnaagiin Khurelsukh was seen on the TV crisscrossing the country from Bulgan to Uvurkhangai and inspecting the work of ministries and agencies.
+This week, Prime Minister Ukhnaagiin Khurelsukh made a series of televised visits across the country, ranging from Bulgan to Uvurkhangai, where he assessed the activities of various ministries and agencies.

 Khurelsukh pressed on that Mongolia should follow the Nordic economic model.
 The state should control 'strategic' products and prices to prevent market manipulation and failures.

-He then called the competition and consumer watchdog agency (now headed by PM's protege Bat-Erdene) to look into alleged price gouging during the pandemic difficulties.
+He then called on the competition and consumer watchdog agency, now led by prime minister's protege Bat-Erdene, to investigate potential price gouging during the challenges posed by the pandemic.

-Pro-Khurelsukh media outlets accused previous governments in giving out large mineral deposits to foreign and private hands.
-They referred to the Norwegian success in achieving high living standards through state ownership of the major businesses.
+Proponents of Khurelsukh have accused previous administrations of granting significant mineral deposits to foreign and private entities.
+They have pointed to Norway's success in achieving high living standards through state ownership of major businesses as a model.

-However, Norwegian-type resource governance model has been brought up several times lately.
-As lawmakers look into revision of the mineral law Nordic model of state ownership may become a key feature in the mining sector.
+However, discussions about adopting a Norwegian-style resource governance model have been gaining traction recently.
+As lawmakers consider revisions to the mineral law, the Nordic model of state ownership may become a prominent feature in the mining sector.

 We think the world needs to hear more about Mongolia.
 At Mongolia Weekly, we're working hard to make that happen.
 But we need your support.

 You can help us grow and tell Mongolia's stories to the world through our weekly newsletter, which is packed full of exclusive information you won't find anywhere else.
 Why not try it for free today?